BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 L = \sum_i \sum_c \left(-\mathrm{log}(\hat{p}_i^c) \times p_i^c \right)
 $$

+In addition, sometimes some class weighting is added to this loss to counteract the bias induced by class imbalance.

 ## An overview of some commonly used models

 In this section we will describe some commonly used machine learning models for application to tabular data.